 Other measurement methods are also used, for example :

-There are two types of \true effective\ voltmeters :
+There are two types of voltmeters "true effective" :

-- TRMS (From English True Root Mean Square meaning \true medium square root\) - It measures the true effective value of variable voltage.
+- TRMS (from English True Root Mean Square meaning "true square root mean") - It measures the true effective value of a variable voltage.

 The first digital voltmeter was designed and built by Andy Kay in 1953.